mneider12/SecurityTrending/Documentation/Designs/Transaction_Database.md

 | Amount | NUMERIC | YES |

 ## Actions
 Actions describe the transactions interaction with the cash account.
-The actions may be buy, sell, deposit or withdrawal.
+The actions may be buy, sell, deposit, withdrawal, interest, or dividend.

 | Name | Type | NonNull | PrimaryKey | AutoIncrement | Unique | Default | Check | Foreign Key |
 | ---- | ---- | ------- | ---------- | ------------- | ------ | ------- | ----- | ----------- |